manekinekko/angular-library-starter/README.md

 }
 ```

+### Custom types

+If you have custom typings you want to include in your project, use the [custom-typings.d.ts](https://github.com/manekinekko/angular-library-starter/blob/master/src/custom-typings.d.ts) for that purpose.

 ## Disclaimers
 1. This starter contains the minimum configuration for your library so it can be shared and used across other projects.
 2. Tests are not included in this starter!
+3. This starter is not compatible with the angular-cli **YET**.

 ## Have a PR?